National frameworks to address hate crime in Germany

 The Federal Office of Justice has published statistics on proceedings concerning right-wing extremist or xenophobic offences since 2013.
 These statistics include all investigation proceedings concerning offences which, upon reasonable assessment of the circumstances of the offence and/or the attitude taken by the perpetrator, show indications of having a "right-wing" nature.
 This includes offences in which elements of racism, ethnically based nationalism, social Darwinism or National Socialism were either the sole cause or a contributory factor for committing the offence.
 If anti-Semitic tendencies were also involved in the offence, this fact is indicated separately.

 In 2017, the Federal Criminal Police Office published a report on a country-wide hate crime victimization survey conducted between 2012 and 2017.
-Furthermore, the Criminal Police Offices of the federal states of Lower Saxony and Schleswig-Holstein, respectively, conducted two regional-level victimisation surveys on hate crimes.
+Furthermore, the Criminal Police Offices of the federal states of Lower Saxony and Schleswig-Holstein, respectively, conducted two regional-level victimization surveys on hate crimes.

 Hate crime victim support

-The VBRG counselling centres support victims of racist, anti-Semitic or other right-wing attacks and hate crimes.
+The counselling centres support victims of racist, anti-Semitic or other right-wing attacks and hate crimes.
 The support is free-of-charge, confidential, partisan (pro-victim), voluntary and anonymous (if preferred by the victim).
 The centres offer emotional support, information about legal options, information on financial support and help with public relations, and can accompany victims to the police station or court.
 The centres occasionally participate in police trainings and follow the VBRG's own quality standards.
 VBRG employees attend a relevant training course.

 Co-operation between hate crime victim support providers and law enforcement differs depending on the federal state.
 Victims are referred to specialist service providers either by the police or by general support providers.
 In some federal states, dedicated Victim Protection Officers or contact points are available and able to refer victims to services.
-Police provide victims with lists of victim support organizations and, if necessary and with the victim's consent, can contact the organizations on behalf of the victim.
+Police provide victims with lists of victim support organizations and, with the victim's consent, can contact the organizations on behalf of the victim.
 In some cases, specialized service providers actively reach out to the victims.

 A hate crime module is included in the general police training curriculum, and covers some aspects of sensitive and respectful treatment.
 In some federal states, dedicated training courses on sensitive and respectful treatment of hate crime victims are occasionally organized for law enforcement.